Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 Cost and time-wise, this is the most demanding route to take.
 Requirements include registering your business with the Securities and Exchange Commission (SEC) in the Philippines, getting a business permit from the local government unit (LGU), and registering with other relevant agencies (more on this later).

-This process can be time-consuming and challenging if you donโt speak Filipino.
+This process can be time-consuming and challenging due to regulatory complexity and language barriers.

 2) Hiring independent contractors

-A Philippines Employer of Record is a third-party organization that hires, onboards, and pays full-time workers and contractors on a companyโs behalf.
+While companies may search for a Philippines Employer of Record, it is not allowed; they can use a workforce management platform, a third-party organization that hires, onboards, and pays full-time workers and contractors on a company’s behalf.

-Partnering with an employer of record in the Philippines
+Partnering with a workforce management platform in the Philippines

-- Compliant employment practices and contracts: Although copies of the Philippinesโ labor laws are available in English, contracts should be written in Filipino.
-An EOR can help localize contracts and keep your business compliant with employment laws, contract practices, and worker classification.
+• Compliant employment practices and contracts: Although labor laws are available in English, contracts may be localized to align with local practices and language preferences.
+A workforce management platform can help localize contracts and may provide compliance support with employment laws, contract practices, and worker classification.

-- Payroll: Hand your global payroll management over to an EOR to save time and stay compliant with payroll laws.
+• Payroll: Hand your global payroll management over to a workforce management platform to save time and stay compliant with payroll laws.

 How to onboard employees in the Philippines